element0/hiena/src/cosmos/cosmos_init.md

 daemon runs init procedure.

-(there should only be one daemon per user per host)
+(there should only be one daemon per user per host - host/user/daemon)

 init procedure creates cosmos db and loads essential modules:

   file source
-  dcelcosmos xformr
+  lookup
-  lookup module
+  dcel-cosmos xformr

 now the daemon is able to take requests